-Corey, Luzaich, de Ghetaldi, Nastari & Riddle LLP, actively supports the following Bay Area community service organizations:
+Corey, Luzaich, de Ghetaldi & Riddle LLP, actively supports the following Bay Area community service organizations:

 Burlingame Community for Education Foundation (BCE)

 The Burlingame Community for Education Foundation (BCE) is a non-profit, volunteer fundraising organization dedicated to enhancing the educational opportunities of the children of the Burlingame School District in kindergarten through eighth grade.
 Amanda Riddle Wenisch is a Burlingame public school parent.

 The Center for Independence of the Disabled (CID) is a private, nonprofit Corporation located in Belmont, California.
 Annually CID helps more than 2,000 people with disabilities in direct and indirect services.
 It also helps more than 3,400 people with disabilities with individual and systems advocacy issues.
 CID is one of 29 Independent Living Centers in the State of California and 424 Independent Living Centers in the United States.